 Unknown

-Installation procedure for Ubuntu 8.04 (Hardy Heron)
+Installation procedure for Lucid

 NOTE: USE THIS PROCEDURE AT YOUR OWN PERIL.